Dennis Green: Minnesota Vikings

-Through his first six years with the team, Green never posted a losing record and the team failed to qualify for the playoffs only once.
-Green was reportedly the pioneer of using the team's day off on Tuesday to do charity work in the community, which eventually became common in the NFL.
+Through his first six years with the team, Green never posted a losing record, and the team failed to qualify for the playoffs only once.
+He was reportedly the pioneer of using the team's day off on Tuesday to do charity work in the community, which eventually became common in the NFL.
 Initially, Green earned widespread praise for turning around what had recently been a lackluster franchise.
-However, as the team's fan-base grew accustomed to regular season success, Green came under criticism for failing to advance the team deeper into the playoffs.
+However, as the team's fan-base grew accustomed to regular season success, he came under criticism for failing to advance the team deeper into the playoffs.

 In 1996, two members of the Vikings' ownership board, Wheelock Whitney and Jane Dyer, reportedly contacted Lou Holtz, who was the coach of the Notre Dame Fighting Irish football team and former coach of the Minnesota Golden Gophers football team.
 They wanted to bring Holtz in to replace Green.
 Holtz abruptly announced his retirement in 1996, and rumors surrounded the reasons, one of which was the possible Vikings head coaching position.

 In 1997, Green published his autobiography No Room For Crybabies, in which he responded to the criticism and perceived personal vendettas by Twin Cities sports writers Bob Sansevere, Dan Barreiro, and Patrick Reusse.
 He threatened to sue the team as his response to the Lou Holtz rumors.

-The high point of Green's Vikings career was the 1998 season, when the team went 15–1 and set the NFL record for the most points scored in a season (a record since broken by the 2013 Denver Broncos under John Fox).
-The Vikings advanced to the NFC Championship game, losing to the Atlanta Falcons after Atlanta's Morten Andersen made a field goal in overtime, which was made possible by Vikings kicker Gary Anderson missing a field goal of his own earlier in the game.
+The high point of Green's Vikings career was the 1998 season, when the team went 15–1 and set the NFL record for the most points scored in a season.
+(The 2013 Denver Broncos under John Fox currently hold this record.)
+The Vikings advanced to the NFC Championship game, losing to the Atlanta Falcons after Atlanta's Morten Andersen made a field goal in overtime.

-In 2001, the Vikings finished with a losing record for the first time in Green's decade with the team.
+In 2001, the Vikings finished with a losing record for the first time in Green's decade with the team and there were reported disagreements between Green and team owner Red McCombs; Green was reported to have almost resigned midseason because of McCombs insisting that he fire assistant coach and director of pro personnel Richard Solomon.
 The Vikings bought out Green's contract on January 4, 2002.
 Assistant coach Mike Tice led the team in their final regular season game against the Baltimore Ravens, and was eventually hired as the head coach.

 Arizona Cardinals

 After spending two seasons as an analyst for ESPN, Green was hired as head coach by the Arizona Cardinals on January 7, 2004.
-Through his first two years with the team, Green totaled 11 wins with the Cardinals and finished 3rd in the NFC West, an improvement over predecessor Dave McGinnis.
-Unlike his previous two seasons, the 2006 season began with great expectations for the Cardinals with the opening of a new stadium, sellout crowds, the drafting of quarterback Matt Leinart, and the signing of Pro Bowl running back Edgerrin James.
+Through his first two years with the team, he totaled 11 wins with the Cardinals and finished third in the NFC West, an improvement over predecessor Dave McGinnis.
+Unlike his previous two seasons, the 2006 season began with great expectations for the Cardinals, with the opening of a new stadium, sellout crowds, the drafting of quarterback Matt Leinart, and the signing of Pro Bowl running back Edgerrin James.
 After a solid start, the Cardinals suffered some tough early losses.